juyingnan/vccf/README.md

 ---

-**Vascular Common Coordinate Framework Visualization - Immune Cell Distance Endothelial Cells**
+**Vascular Common Coordinate Framework Visualization - Immune Cell Distance to Endothelial Cells**

 These interactive plots show the 3D view of the skin and the distribution of immune cells (T helper, T killer, T reg, macrophages) and distance to nearest endothelial cells.